aaronbloomfield/ccc/hws/tokens/index.md

 3. Your contract opening line MUST be: `contract TokenCC is ERC20, IERC165 {`; this will inherit the other contracts (Context, IERC20 and IERC20Metadata)
 4. The pragma line should be: `pragma solidity ^0.8.7;`
 5. You are NOT to submit any of the *files* for the interfaces above (Context.sol, IERC20.sol, IERC20Metadata.sol, or IERC165.sol), nor the ERC20.sol file.
 And don't include the code from those files in your TokenCC.sol file.
 You should `import` them in `TokenCC.sol` as such: `import "./IERC165.sol";` and `import "./ERC20.sol";` -- those two files import all the other contracts.
 The necessary files will be put into the appropriate directory on Gradescope when it attempts to compile your program.
-6. You cannot include any files other than the ones in the list above; any other code must be in your `TokenCC.sol` file
+6. You cannot submit any files other than the `TokenCC.sol` file; all your code must be in that `TokenCC.sol` file
 7. You cannot edit the [ERC20.sol](ERC20.sol.html) ([src](ERC20.sol)) file -- any changes have to go into your `TokenCC.sol` file

 Your task is to create a `TokenCC.sol` file with a `TokenCC` contract.
 Some notes: